ev3-team/adapters/CONTRIBUTING.md

 Awesome!
 It's pretty straight-forward.
 We recommend copying an existing project to get started.
 You'll see that they all follow a similar pattern.
 You'll need to fill out:

 1. Project Name:
-2. Chain: Choose between 'Ethereum', 'Solana', 'Algorand', 'Cosmos', 'Cardano', 'Polkadot', 'Polygon', 'IoTeX', 'Binance', 'Kadena', etc. Use 'Native' for native chains or 'n/a' for projects with no token.
+2. Chain: Choose between 'ETHEREUM', 'SOLANA', 'ALGORAND', 'COSMOS', 'CARDANO', 'POLKADOT', 'POLYGON', 'IOTEX', 'BINANCE', 'KADENA', etc. Use 'NATIVE' for native chains or 'n/a' for projects with no token.
-3. Category: Choose between 'Wireless', 'Sensors', 'Compute', 'AI', 'Energy', or 'Other'.
+3. Category: Choose between 'WIRELESS', 'SENSORS', 'ENERGY', 'COMPUTE', 'AI' or 'OTHER'.
 4. Token: ticker (e.g., 'BTC' or 'ETH')
 5. CoingeckoID: Find on CoinGecko project page (in URL).
 6. CmCID: Find on CoinMarketCap project page (in image URL of project icon).